 "Life is not about the breaths you take.
 It is about the moments that take your breath away."

 "We must not get soft.
 War must be destructive and to a certain extent inhuman and ruthless."

-General Henry "Hap" Arnold, US Army Air Forces
+General Henry "Hap" Arnold, US Army, Commanding General US Army Air Force

 "Honor never grows old, and honor rejoices the heart of age.
 It does so because honor is, finally, about defending those noble and worthy things that deserve defending, even if it comes at a high cost.
 In our time, that may mean social disapporoval, public scorn, hardship, persecution, or as always, even death itself.
 The question remains: What is worth defending?
 What is worth dying for?
 What is worth living for?"